 The company operates more than 3,000 servers in 160 locations worldwide across 94 countries.
 That makes ExpressVPN’s network one of the largest in the business, which means geo-restrictions are a thing in the past.
 All these servers have super speeds to make your streaming or gaming experience a pleasant one.

-Moving on to encryption.
-ExpressVPN uses the strongest one there is; AES 256-bit.
-This protocol will prevent hackers, ISPs, and government agencies from viewing your data or keeping tabs of your internet activity.
 The company also doesn’t log or share your data with advertisement companies or authorities.
 Put your mind at ease, knowing that your activity and connection logs are eliminated from ExpressVPN’s servers.

 You can also benefit from a 30-day refund program that allows you to get your money back within the first month of your subscription.
 I can guarantee after testing the service that the process is hassle-free and that you get a full refund; no questions asked.